Read on to learn more about our resource binder, and a little about how we organize our homeschool materials and days.

-A long while ago, I posted about how we use a file folder, multi-pocket "thingy" (is there an official name for these?).
-We are still using it, and probably will continue to do so for a few years to come.
+A long while ago, I posted about how we use an expandable file folder (you can buy one HERE).
+We are still using it, and probably will continue to do so for a few years to come (updating this two and a half years later, we are still using this multi-pocket folder and our resource binder!).

 Every "school" day, I set out a pile of book and materials that my son will need for the day.
 The resource binder is always on the table, or nearby.
 At the top of my son's pile will be either the week's master list of tasks (school, recreation, and chores), or it will be a small handwritten note like in the picture below.